All Episodes

 This is their website where this story appears.

-They refused, Denny Hastert and the Boys refused to even appoint a conference committee to go talk to Senators about reconciling the difference in the two immigration bills.
+They refused, Denny Hastert and Du Bois refused to even appoint a conference committee to go talk to senators about reconciling the difference in the two immigration bills.

 And so the Republicans in the House stopped it.

-And I made that point prior to the November elections, because so many people were so bent out of shape about the Republican position on immigration from the president's bill is uh his idea was was adopted pretty closely by McCain and and Senator Kennedy.
+And I made that point prior to the November elections because so many people were so bent out of shape about the Republican position on immigration from the president's, you know, his bill, his idea was adopted pretty closely by McCain and Senator Kennedy.

 It might have passed.